multiplayer-app/multiplayer-session-recorder-javascript/packages/session-recorder-browser/README.md

 // optionally control via API (widget is enabled by default)
 // if you're not using widget (see: `showWidget: true/false`)
 // then you can programatically control the session recorder
-// by using the methods below
+// by using the method below

-// Option A: fire-and-forget (simple)
-// SessionRecorder.start()
-// ... later ...
-// SessionRecorder.stop('Finished session')

-// Option B: wire up your own UI controls const startButton = document.getElementById('start') const pauseButton = document.getElementById('pause') const resumeButton = document.getElementById('resume')
+// Wire up your own UI controls const startButton = document.getElementById('start') const pauseButton = document.getElementById('pause')
+const resumeButton = document.getElementById('resume')